mbalkanloo/go-pg-pubsub/README.md

   * Define a Notification type with an ID attribute representing a client ID.
   * Only send notifications the client is interested in via the ID attribute.
   * Allow clients to subscribe to all channels for their specific client ID.
+  * Provide an example schema with associated triggers.